jaredly/j3/Roadmap.md

     named: Record<string, IR>,
     evaluate?: IR,
     and if there's an evaluate, it gets evaluated and the result is displayed.

+Doing the SimplestEvaluator
+- make .. it .. work?

+hrmmmmmmm ok so now ... like ...
+I want ... a like observables thing or something. eh I should probably just make it myself.

 ## Simpler (just macros)